albertattard/spring-boot-camp/docs/01-primer/03-demo.md

 Let's build the above `dockerfile`.

-Make sure to build the application first as the `dockerfile` will use the Fat JAR file produced by the Gradle `build` task.
+Make sure to build the application first as the `dockerfile` will use the FatJAR file produced by the Gradle `build` task.

 ```bash
 $ ./gradlew clean build